 The Pyramix Mixer offers a choice of dither algorithms.
 MT-r and POW-r click the box to choose.
+The bottom-right hand panel changes to reflect the options available with the selected dither process.

 Word Length

 The output word length of the digital audio data can be varied from 8 bits to 24 bits.
 Click on the rotary knob and drag left and right to adjust the value.